kashi618/ZenZone/Project WriteUp.md

 **Create an analysis component that can be used to calculate or predict certain information and inform future decisions relating to wellbeing.**
-From the csv file generated in the microbit,
+From the csv file generated in the microbit, a graph can be created for each of the emotions felt by the user.
+This can then be plotted to see the intensity of each of the ewmotins felt by

 ### Advanced Requirements